 If I attend an Oregon community college or other institution that classifies me as a resident, will I be considered a resident when I transfer to the UO?

-If I live in Oregon for twelve consecutive months, will I be a resident after attending as a nonresident for a year?
+If I live in Oregon for 12 consecutive months will I be a resident after attending as a nonresident for a year?

-No. If you take more than 8 credits per term, in any term, in those first twelve months, the state will presume that your primary purpose for living in the state is for educational purposes, and you will continue to be classified as a nonresident.
+No. If you take more than eight credits per term in those first 12 months, the state will presume that your primary reason for living in the state is for educational purposes, and you will continue to be classified as a nonresident.

 What are the Board of Education’s definitions of residency?